Intel's 12th Gen Core i9 12900KS flagship is out in the wild

 CPU coolers with or without fans that go brrrr

-We don’t yet know what the purchase price was or the TDP of the 12900KS, but its safe to say it will carry quite a price premium over the base 12900K.
+We don’t yet know what the purchase price will be or what the TDP is of the 12900KS, but it's safe to say it will carry quite a price premium over the base 12900K.
 The standard 12900K comes with a 241W PL2 rating so we’d expect the 12900KS to be able to pull more than that, perhaps even 300W.
 That’s high to be sure but enthusiasts chasing the best possible performance aren’t going to be bothered by a few extra watts.
 It's all about performance.